metal-stack/pixie/pixiecore/README.api.md

 ## Deprecated features

-### Kernel commandline as a string
+### Kernel commandline as an object

-The `cmdline` parameter returned by the API server can also be a plain string instead of an object.
-That string is the full verbatim commandline to be passed to the booting kernel.
+The `cmdline` parameter returned by the API server can also be a JSON object, where each key/value pair is one commandline parameter.
+The format is:

+- **_cmdline_** (object): commandline parameters for the kernel.
+Each key/value pair maps to key=value, where value can be:
+  - **string**: the value is passed verbatim to the kernel
+  - **true**: the value is omitted, only the key is passed to the kernel.
+  - **object**: the value is a URL that Pixiecore will rewrite such that it proxies the request (see below for why you'd want that).
+    - **url** (string): any URL.
+Pixiecore will rewrite the URL such that it proxies the request.

-This form was replaced by the object form to allow Pixiecore to do additional processing of the commandline before passing it to the booting kernel - specifically to allow for URL translation and proxying.
+This form was replaced by the use of Go's text/template to allow for inline URL substitution, without having to construct a cumbersome JSON object, and to resolve issues with non-deterministic commandline parameter ordering.

+There are currently no plans to remove this form of the `cmdline` value, though its use is discouraged.